Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to VCCI, maintaining this business condition is not appropriate.

-Third, it is not consistent with the policy of administrative reform.
+Third, it is not consistent with the administrative reform policy.
 Continuing to regulate business conditions in this field goes against the spirit of Resolution No. 68/NQ-TW on administrative procedure reform, which requires minimizing administrative intervention, eliminating barriers and the “ask-give” mechanism in investment and business activities.

-At the same time, this regulation is not really suitable and does not support the orientation of "Encouraging the development of the domestic gold jewelry market to gradually turn Vietnam into a center for manufacturing and exporting high-quality gold jewelry" that the General Secretary concluded at the meeting with the Central Policy and Strategy Committee on May 28, 2025.
+At the same time, this regulation is not really suitable and supportive of the orientation of "Encouraging the development of the domestic gold jewelry market to gradually turn Vietnam into a center for manufacturing and exporting high-quality gold jewelry" that the General Secretary concluded at the meeting with the Central Policy and Strategy Committee on May 28, 2025.

 Therefore, VCCI proposed that the State Bank remove regulations on business conditions for gold jewelry.